FrankTimmons/TODODEX.Solution/README.md

 #### By _**Frank Timmons, Max Alvord, Zachary Waggoner, Anthony Difalco, Matt Wilkinson, Grace Kostanich**_

-_This is a project containing a website that pings a homemade API to get information on a list of ToDos or a users personal roster_
+_This is a project containing a website that pings a homemade API to retrieve data from a ToDo character_

 ---